YosefLab/epitome/docs/usage/dataset.rst

 -------------------------

 First, create an Epitome Dataset.
-In the dataset, you will define the ChIP-seq targets you want to predict, the cell types you want to train from, the assays you want to use to compute cell type similarity, and the data directory to where you configured your pre-processed data in ``path/to/configured/data``.
+In the dataset, you will define the ChIP-seq targets you want to predict, the cell types you want to train from and the assays you want to use to compute cell type similarity.

 .. code:: python

  	targets = ['CTCF','RAD21','SMC3']
 	celltypes = ['K562', 'A549', 'GM12878']

-	dataset = EpitomeDataset(targets=targets, cells=celltypes, data_dir=path/to/configured/data)
+	dataset = EpitomeDataset(targets=targets, cells=celltypes)

 Note that you do not have to define ``celltypes``.
 If you leave ``celltypes`` blank, the Epitome dataset will choose cell types that have coverage  for the